RobinMeneust/AI/README.md

 ## TODO

-1. Improve performance: add an option to use GPU with CUDA to increase the training speed
+1. Improve performance: add an option to use GPU with CUDA to increase the training speed.
+Use in the Tensor class the following code: https://developer.nvidia.com/blog/programming-tensor-cores-cuda-9/
 2. Conv2D and Max-pooling layers
 3. Confusion matrix
 4. Accuracy graph